The Life In A Day single was issued as a taster for the

 their first TV appearance on The Old Grey Whistle Test.

-- The master tape was cut at The Townhouse on the 4th March 1979 by
+The master tape was produced at The Townhouse on the 4th March 1979 by

 then cut at Abbey Road Studios.